CRC – History

 • A place for teen programming on weekends and evenings

-• A place to bring our community together and make connections to build and strengthen community bond
+• A place to bring our community together and make connections to build and strengthen community bonds

 Fiscal Responsibility

-Many Oak Park residents are feeling financial pressure from increasing property taxes.
-The Parks Foundation of Oak Park and the Park District are listening to these community concerns and are committed to using existing resources in conjunction with a Capital Campaign to build a much-needed Community Recreation Center without increasing taxes.
+Many Oak Park residents were feeling financial pressure from increasing property taxes.
+The Parks Foundation of Oak Park and the Park District listened to these community concerns and committed to using existing resources in conjunction with a Capital Campaign to build a much-needed Community Recreation Center without increasing taxes.

-The Parks Foundation of Oak Park is committed to primarily funding this project with grants and charitable donations.
-In addition, the operating costs of the facility will be funded by user fees.
-The Capital Campaign is spearheaded by a group of local residents, donors and volunteers committed to the achievement of this bold, transformative project.
+The Parks Foundation of Oak Park committed to primarily funding this project with grants and charitable donations.
+In addition, the operating costs of the facility are funded by user fees.
+The Capital Campaign was spearheaded by a group of local residents, donors, and volunteers committed to the achievement of this bold, transformative project.

 The Project

-The Community Recreation Center will be located on Madison Avenue east of Ridgeland Avenue.
-The one-acre property site, which was donated to the Parks Foundation, will serve as an anchor to an area of Oak Park that can benefit from revitalization.
+The Community Recreation Center is located on Madison Avenue east of Ridgeland Avenue.
+The one-acre property site, which was donated to the Parks Foundation, serves as an anchor to an area of Oak Park that can benefit from revitalization.

-The full vision of the project will be split into two phases.
-The design and capital campaign is currently focused on Phase One.
+The full vision of the project is split into two phases.
+The design and capital campaign began its focus on Phase One.

 • Community Rooms